-Self Improvement 26: Make a List of Your Interests
+Self Improvement 26: Make a List of Interests You Have

 What are your interests?